Introduction

 Exit Withdrawals require several smart contract function calls.

-1. Call the exitWallet function on the IDEX exchange contract.
-All future deposits and trades are blocked, and any open orders associated with the wallet are cleared from the order books.
+function on the IDEX exchange contract.
+All future deposits and trades are blocked, and any open orders associated with the wallet are cleared from the order books. - Wait at least 1 hour for any in-flight settlement transactions to mine.

-3. Call the withdrawExit function with the token contract address of the asset to withdraw.
-The exchange contract transfers the wallet’s full exchange balance of the specified asset back to the wallet.
+function with the token contract address of the asset to withdraw.
+The exchange contract transfers the wallet’s full exchange balance of the specified asset back to the wallet. - Repeat 3 for all wallet assets held on the exchange.

 WebSocket Authentication Endpoints